dimagor/socraticswirlInstructor/README.md

 Instructor dashboard for SocraticSwirl
 ======================================

-Socratic Swirl, developed on top of swirl, lets instructors of the R programming language offer in-class, interactive programming exercises that the instructors view student answers and progress in real-time.
+Socraticswirl, developed on top of swirl, lets instructors of the R programming language offer in-class, interactive programming exercises that the instructors view student answers and progress in real-time.
 This package lets instructors manage their exercises on the Socratic Swirl application, and launch a dashboard to watch their students' progress.
 See a demo of the dashboard [here](https://dgrtwo.shinyapps.io/socraticswirl/)!

 Socraticswirl has three major components, the student software, a parse.com database, and the instructor software, i.e. the dashboard and course management utilities.